aczietlow/drupal-hipchat/README.txt

 into thinking that it is being run as through a web browser.
 It sets HTTP_HOST and PHP_SELF, as required by Drupal.

-If you want to run the bot as a background process, use:
+If you want to run the bot as a background process, try:

-  nohup php bot_start.php ... &
+  nohup php bot_start.php --root /path/to/drupal --url http://www.example.com &

 USING THE BOT